getnelson/nelson/docs/src/hugo/content/getting-started/routing.md

 layout: "single"
 title: Routing
 preamble: >
-  Within the Nelson ecosystem, Routing encompases two critical parts of the system: internal communication (so-called service-to-service), and ingresses traffic from outside the dynamic environment via so-called "load balancers".
-Given Nelson's strong belief in immutable infrastructure, the way in which these routing systems operate are cutting edge, leverging the latest technology to get the job done effectively.
+  Within the Nelson ecosystem, Routing encompasses two critical parts of the system: internal communication (so-called service-to-service), and ingresses traffic from outside the dynamic environment via so-called "load balancers".
+Given Nelson's strong belief in immutable infrastructure, the way in which these routing systems operate are cutting edge, leveraging the latest technology to get the job done effectively.
 menu:
   main:
     parent: gs